Home > Our Location

 A few markets: Casteljaloux (Tuesdays and Saturdays), Lavardac (Wednesdays), Barbaste (Mondays), Nerac (Saturdays), Tonneins (Saturdays), Marmande (Saturdays), Villeneuve sur Lot (Tuesdays), Monflanquin (Thursdays), Miramont de Guyenne (Mondays), Langon (Wednesdays)

-Wild asparagus & gariguette strawberries from Lavardac Market
+White asparagus & gariguette strawberries from Lavardac Market

-Farming organic wild asparagus
+Farming organic white asparagus

 These medieval fortified villages were built in the shape of a square, surrounded by arcades, and a web of narrow streets off the square.
 As opposed to most other towns that were built around a church, the bastide's central square was dedicated to the market, the arcades all around were used by the traders in case of bad weather.
 The four strong walls around the town were making it a fortress, pretty essential feature in those times of war (12th and 13th centuries mainly).